 How to View the Chest of Saint Simeon in Zadar, Croatia

-On our recent tour of Zadar, Harry and I had a travel experience that will forever fill our need to think of something fantastically random about ourselves.
-In fact, I’m pretty sure that for the rest of our lives, this will be our go-to conversation starter at cocktail parties and social gatherings.
-After visiting the Croatian city of Zadar, we can now say that we were one degree of separation away from Jesus Christ!
+During our recent tour of Zadar, Harry and I encountered a travel experience that will undoubtedly become our go-to conversation starter for years to come.
+In fact, Iโ€™m certain that this anecdote will be a highlight at cocktail parties and social gatherings.
+Following our exploration of the Croatian city of Zadar, we can proudly declare that we were just one degree of separation away from Jesus Christ!

 Viewing Saint Simeon